-Sonically, the album stands as impressive to this day: it’s a quite decorous recording (for its times) of a powerful, robust and groovy gig, the audio is quite clear and all the different layers of the diverse instrumentation come to life, creating a lively blues fresco that it’s impossible to resist, the listener being sunk in a still-rising electric-blues cyclone mainly composed of the harsh but still warm vocal phrases and timbre that made Waters a legend.
+Sonically, the album stands as impressive to this day: it’s a quite decorous recording (for its times) of a powerful, robust and groovy gig.
+The audio is quite clear and all the different layers of the diverse instrumentation come to life.
+They create a lively blues fresco that it’s impossible to resist: the listener sinks in a still-rising electric-blues cyclone mainly composed of the harsh but still warm vocal phrases and timbre that made Waters a legend.

 The commanding drum work of Francis Clay that actually pops up and stands out in the mix, supporting in this way the whole groove of the band, is one that’s capable of constructing at the same time a solid rhythm backbone, emphasized by the intertwining and groovy conversation with the piano riff.

 A scenery of burning emotions